The Pentagon War

 Once or twice in a lifetime, the esoteric world of theoretical physics intrudes upon the mainstream so forcefully that it cannot be ignored.
 In human history, the atomic bomb, the laser, the MRI scanner, and the protium-deuterium hot-fusion reactor; in Centaurian history, the quantum confinement-and-constriction field and the magnetic focuser; all these inventions stemmed from heady, basic research so far removed from daily life that no one could have foreseen them, and all were watersheds that changed the face of society forever.
 Today, thirty-three years after Jerry Redlands sent his classified data to all ears — only eighteen years after that data finally arrived at those ears — theoretical physics was about to reshape everything.

 "This is Tricia Sanchez," the well-cropped woman spoke into her camera, "Reporting to you live from the outer Solar system, in between the orbits of Jupiter and Saturn.
 I'm floating here in one of the observation bubbles of a specially-charted liner.
-Behind me, out this giant window, you can see the distant work crews making their final checks on one of the most destructive devices ever assembled: a hyper bomb.
+Behind me, out this giant window, you can see the distant work crews making their final checks on one of the most destructive devices ever assembled: a phased antimatter bomb, more popularly known as a hyper bomb.
 The last time one of these monstrosities went off, thirty-three years ago, it destroyed an entire planet.
 But today, scientists and engineers in two separate star systems hope to use this bomb to build something never before seen.
 With me now is Dr. Monidas Chen," her camera panned slowly to her right, revealing the graying Indo-Chinese man floating next to her, "Whom some have called the driving force behind this experiment.
 Dr. Chen, it must be exciting to see all your work finally about to pay off."

 The aging scientist chuckled slightly.
 "Much as I'd like to, I can't really call this my work.
 The Mad Scientist developed the hyper bomb, then the Sirians figured out the physics behind that 'hole in space' it created, then the Alpha-Centaurians came up with the plan we're putting into place right now.
 If anything, my team and I have only come in on the tail end of all this."